wikimedia/WikiContrib/docs/Installation.rst

 **Create super user:**

 You have successfully created the schema now.
-Inorder to access the models you need to create a superuser.
+To access the models you need to create a superuser.
 Use this command:

 ``python manage.py createsuperuser``

-The above prompts for username, email and password.
+The above prompts for username, email, and password.
 The command creates a user with the corresponding username and password.
 You can see the database tables or models using it.

 **Run the local server:**